-The Method Statement & Risk Assessment Workshop course is delivered through classroom tutorials from the tutor.
+The tutor delivers the course through classroom tutorials.
 The course covers the following topics:

 - The legal requirements surrounding risk assessments and method statements, including the Management of Health and Safety at Work Regulations 1999

-- Important definitions such as harm, risk, hazard and a hazardous event
+- Important definitions such as harm, risk, hazard and hazardous events

 - The risk assessment process (five-step approach)